ShawnZhong/CS400-X-Team/x_team_style_guide.md

   * Use Javadoc for every class
   * Briefly describe the function of this class
 * fields
+  * Write comment before the each field member.
 * constructors
+  * Use Javadoc for constructors
 * methods
   * Use Javadoc for every methods
   * Include @param, @author, @param, @return, @throws if possible